fairudzcalvi/online-disaster-relief-donation-system-3b/Readme.md

 Making weekly reports as quizzes, seatworks, and other activities

 ## Description
 This website allows users to make donations easily and securely.
-As of now, it includes the main landing page, simplified design, and login and sign-up page.
+The system includes a modern landing page, user authentication system with login and sign-up functionality, and a complete backend API for secure data management.
 This project will continue to be updated as we add new pages and features, as well as improvements.

 ## Website Name
 The website has not been named yet.

-# As of now, October 25, 2025
+# As of now, November 1, 2025

 ## Pages
+- Landing Page (Hero Section) - landing.html
-- Login and Sign-Up Page
+- Login and Sign-Up Page - index.html
-- Landing Page

 ## Features
+### User Registration or Sign Up
+- Fill in your full name, email, and password.
+- Will not let duplicate emails slip through
-- Login and sign up form
+- You can sign up as an individual or organization

+### Login System
+- Login with your email or username
+- Passwords are properly encrypted (bcrypt)
+- **Remember me** option for convenience
+- Will indicate log in successfully when logged in.

+### Simplified yet Responsive Design
+- Smooth animations that do not feel clunky
-- Simplified design
+- Modern design that's easy on the eyes

+### Security Features
+- Your passwords are hashed, preventing anyone who sees it.
+- Protected against SQL injection attacks
+- Proper validation on everything you type in

-## Technologies used
+## Technologies Used
+### Frontend
+- HTML5 & CSS3 for structure and styling
+- JavaScript for all the interactive stuff

+### Backend
+- PHP for server-side logic
+- MySQL for storing user data
+- RESTful API so frontend and backend can talk

+### Development Environment
+- XAMPP (Apache + MySQL)

+## Database Structure
+- **Database Name:** disaster_donation_db
-- HTML
+- **Tables:**
+  - users - Stores user account information
+    - user_id, full_name, email, username, password_hash
-- CSS
+    - donor_type (individual/organization)
-- JavaScript
+    - role, is_active, created_at

+## API Endpoints
+- `POST /backend/api/auth/register.php` - User registration
+- `POST /backend/api/auth/login.php` - User authentication

 ## How to run the Website
-1. Clone the repository
+### 1. Clone or downlodad the repository
-2. Open `index.html` or run `xampp` if it uses PHP
+- Place the folder

+### 2. Start XAMPP
+- Open XAMPP Control Panel
+- Start the Apache and MySQL modules by clicking both the start buttons for Apache and MySQL.

+### 3. Create a database
+- Open Phpmyadmin
+- Create database **disaster_donation_db**
+- Import the Sql Schema or run the provided queries.

+### 4. Configuring the database connection
+- Check **backend/config/database.php** for the database connection
+- Default Settings
+    - Host: localhost
+    - Database: disaster_donation_db
+    - Username: root
+    - Password: (empty)

+### 5. Accessing the website
+- For the landing page (hero section), http://localhost/online-disaster-relief-donation-system-3b/landing.html
+- For the login/signup page,  http://localhost/online-disaster-relief-donation-system-3b/index.html

 ## Contributors
 - Alih, Salman L.